Air Cairo: History

 Misrata Airport and King Khaled International Airport.
-Air Cairo also launched its scheduled flights from Hurghada International Airport to Belgrade Nikola Tesla Airport.
-But those flights were suspended in the end of December 2015.
+Air Cairo also launched its scheduled flights from Hurghada International Airport to Belgrade Nikola Tesla Airport, but those flights were suspended in the end of December 2015.

 On 5 November 2018, it was reported that the German aviation authority had banned Air Cairo - along with FlyEgypt - from flying to Germany, where it operated on behalf of German tour operators, due to regulatory violations.
 Shortly afterward major European tour operators such as Thomas Cook Group and TUI Group announced they would end their contracts with Air Cairo and FlyEgypt.
-Germany lifted their ban on 21 December.
+Germany lifted its ban on 21 December.

 In March 2019, it was reported that the airline would be leasing Embraer 170 aircraft for operations on the airline's domestic routes within Egypt.

 In March 2021, Air Cairo announced it was to make a major push into the German-speaking market, having signed a sales cooperation agreement with SunExpress to market and manage up to 30 flights per week to the Red Sea resort of Hurghada from 14 airports in Germany, Austria, and Switzerland.
-Under the agreement, SunExpress will take care of all flight planning, revenue management, and sales; with Air Cairo operating the flights.
+Under the agreement, SunExpress would take care of all flight planning, revenue management, and sales, with Air Cairo operating the flights.
 In the course of the partnership, SunExpress and Air Cairo planned to expand the venture to other airports outside of German-speaking countries, SunExpress said in a statement.
-Air Cairo Chairman and chief executive officer Hussein Sherif said the Benelux countries would be targeted next.
-The aim of the sales push was to boost tourism to Egypt to pre-COVID-19 levels.
+Air Cairo chairman and chief executive officer Hussein Sherif said the Benelux countries would be targeted next.
+The aim of the sales push was to boost tourism to Egypt to pre-Covid-19 levels.